236 – Case Falls

 Home Alphabetical Listing Numerical Listing Location Listing

-There was a time where Case Falls was probably a very nice waterfall but sadly at present it isn’t much to look at.
-I was there in September of 2017 and the entire falls with the exception of the very bottom was lying under a quartet of hemlocks that fell off the embankment on river left.
+Case Falls has changed a lot since my first visit in September of 2017, when the entire falls, with the exception of the very bottom, was lying under a quartet of trees that fell off the embankment on river left.
 The trees were splayed across the falls, obscuring most of it and making it barely worthy of a photo.
-Before the tree collapse this would have looked much different.
+I have been back a few times, but in April of 2026, I made my first visit since Helene.

 DSC_14892